-The BC People Living with HIV (often called the Stigma Index) is a dynamic research project in British Columbia born out of a community-identified need to turn the tide against persistent HIV stigma and discrimination.
+The BC People Living with HIV Stigma Index (often simply called the Stigma Index) is a dynamic research project in British Columbia born out of a community-identified need to turn the tide against persistent HIV stigma and discrimination.
 Linked to the international People Living with HIV Stigma Index initiative, it is the first community-based research (CBR) study in British Columbia to document experiences of stigma and discrimination from the perspective of people living with HIV.

 Background on the People Living with HIV Stigma Index

 In 2006, four founding partners – the Global Network of People Living with HIV (GNP+), the International Community of Women Living with HIV (ICW), the International Planned Parenthood Federation (IPPF), and the United Nations Joint Programme on HIV/AIDS (UNAIDS) – developed the HIV Stigma Index to create a credible, action-based research tool based on the founding principle of the Greater Involvement of People Living with HIV (GIPA).
 To date, the HIV Stigma Index has been implemented in over fifty countries.
 HIV stigma has been identified as a priority area for PAN to address, and in 2015, we began the 3-year project with the Stigma Index tool in BC, the first province in the country to do so.

-Objectives of the Stigma Index study in BC
+Objectives of the People Living with HIV Stigma Index in BC

 - Support people living with HIV to be Stigma Index leaders & build capacity for PLHIV to participate in research planning and partnership development